rb2nem/nem-docker/README.md

 ## Servant

-To run servant in the docker, you have to copy `servant.config.properties.sample` to `servant.config.properties` and edit it *before* you boot.
+To run servant in the docker, you have to copy `custom-configs/servant.config.properties.sample` to `custom-configs/servant.config.properties` and edit it *before* you boot.
 Then "./boot.sh", wait for nis to synchronize, then `./service.sh start servant`.

 # Importing a previously exported wallet